RTNO1/NVIDIA-DLI-Workshop/ENG2/README.md

 ### Place:
 Zoom (to be announced to registered participants)
 ### Content:
-See the content of this <a href="https://www.nvidia.com/en-us/training/instructor-led-workshops/natural-language-processing/" target="_blank">NVIDIA DLI page</a> (Upon successful completion of the assessment, participants will receive an NVIDIA DLI certificate like <a href="https://courses.nvidia.com/certificates/858ef7960bb3470ab45222ad3416de4f/" target="_blank">this</a>.)
+See the content of this <a href="https://www.nvidia.com/en-us/training/instructor-led-workshops/natural-language-processing/" target="_blank">NVIDIA DLI page</a>.
+Note that our workshop is free of charge.
+Upon successful completion of the assessment, participants will receive an NVIDIA DLI certificate like <a href="https://courses.nvidia.com/certificates/858ef7960bb3470ab45222ad3416de4f/" target="_blank">this</a>.

 Lectures and labs will be in English.
 ### Expected Number of Participants:
 40 (first-come-first-served basis among students with the following qualifications)
 ### Prerequisites:
 <ins>Third-year undergraduate students and above or graduate students</ins> who:
-1. **Required:** has at least one of the following certificates issued by NVIDIA DLI:
+1. **Required:** have at least one of the following certificates issued by NVIDIA DLI:
  * <a href="https://courses.nvidia.com/certificates/29591b570cdb4b8bb0b0ea7259e9ab83/" target="_blank">Fundamentals of Deep Learning</a>

 or